JavaKoan/java-koans/README.md

 Or from the [Wikipedia](http://en.wikipedia.org/wiki/K%C5%8Dan) article I think the most relevant explanation is:

 > Insight has to be demonstrated.
 A mere "answer" to a koan is not sufficient.
-The teacher is not looking for a specific answer, but for evidence that the disciple has grasped the state of mind expressed by the k?an itself.
+The teacher is not looking for a specific answer, but for evidence that the disciple has grasped the state of mind expressed by the koan itself.

 I think this is particularly relevant to the field of programming.